 \subsection{Voxel-to-Gaussian Initialization}

-Two sets of 3D Gaussian features are adopted in our model following GaussianFormer~\cite{gaussianformer}.
+Two sets of 3D Gaussian features are adopted following GaussianFormer~\cite{gaussianformer}.
 The first set consists of learnable Gaussian physical properties \mbox{$\mathcal{G}=\{\mathbf{G}_i \in \mathbb{R}^d \}_{i=1}^{N_g}$} introduced in~\cref{sec:3.1}, where \mbox{$d=11+|\mathcal{C}|$}, which are also our learning targets.
-The second set is non-learnable high-dimensional Gaussian features \mbox{$\mathcal{Q}=\{\mathbf{Q}_i \in \mathbb{R}^m \}_{i=1}^{N_g}$}, where $m$ is the feature dimension, serving as queries for the attention mechanism~\cite{transformer, detr, deformabledetr} and implicitly encode the spatial and semantic information during the Gaussian update.
-Previous work~\cite{gaussianformer} randomly initializes the Gaussian physical properties during training, and optimizes these properties iteratively through multiple repetitive refinement modules.
-This design constrains Gaussians to learn complex 3D geometry information solely from 2D images, which will inevitably encounter inaccurate spatial modeling.
+The second set is non-learnable high-dimensional Gaussian features \mbox{$\mathcal{Q}=\{\mathbf{Q}_i \in \mathbb{R}^m \}_{i=1}^{N_g}$}, where $m$ is the feature dimension, serving as queries for the attention mechanism~\cite{transformer} and implicitly encoding the spatial and semantic information during the Gaussian update.
+Previous work~\cite{gaussianformer} randomly initializes the Gaussian physical properties, and optimizes these properties iteratively through multiple refinement modules.
+This design constrains Gaussians to learn complex 3D geometry information solely from 2D images, which inevitably encounters inaccurate spatial modeling.

 To resolve this issue, we propose a LiDAR-based voxel-to-Gaussian initialization strategy to initialize the mean and opacity of Gaussians with geometry priors from LiDAR data, as indicated in the dashed blue box in \cref{fig:overall}.
 Specifically, we first aggregate the most recent $N_f$ LiDAR scans into a combined point cloud \mbox{$\mathcal{\bar P}=\{\mathcal{P}_i\}_{i=1}^{N_f}$}.
-We voxelize the combined point cloud and compute the feature of each non-empty voxel as the mean position and intensity of all points within it~\cite{voxelnet}.
+Then we voxelize the combined point cloud and compute the feature of each non-empty voxel as the mean position and intensity of all points within it.
 These LiDAR-based voxel features are then used to initialize the position and opacity of 3D Gaussians: